pj4533/OpenPics/README.md

 This header file is in the .gitignore, so as to not add tokens to the GitHub repository.
 So either only use non-token providers (like Library of Congress), or create the above file in your local repository.
 If anyone has a better way of managing this, I am all ears!

+## Sharing

+Sharing (Tumblr, Twitter & Facebook) uses UIActivitys from iOS6.
+The Twitter and Facebook are the built in implementations, however the Tumblr is custom.
+The tokens for Tumblr are handled the same way as Providers above.
+The tokens go in the OPActivityTokens.h file as a define.
+I have ifdef'd out that stuff, so you should still be able to run without Tumblr tokens.
+(Tumblr just won't show up as a Activity choice)

 ## Dependencies

 * AFNetworking